 Commencement refers to the June and December ceremonies conducted to celebrate students' completion of degree programs.
 Degree recipients are eligible to participate in commencement.
 To participate in June commencement, the student must complete program requirements during the Winter Term or first session of the Spring Term of the academic year.
 To participate in December commencement, the student must complete program requirements during the second session of the Spring Term, Summer Term, or Fall Term of the academic year.
-Program requirements include all course work and all other credits required (transfer credits and prior learning credit) for the program.
+Program requirements include taking the ETS exam, as well as, completing all coursework and all other credits required (transfer credits and prior learning credit) for the program.
 The Assistant Vice President, Academic Services, determines that a student has completed program requirements.
 The GPA calculated for academic recognition at the commencement ceremony is based on all academic work completed.
-For students who are currently enrolled during June or December, the cumulative GPA to date will be used to determine academic recognition at the ceremony; whereas, the final GPA based on all academic work will be printed on the transcript and the appropriate honors on the diploma.
+For students who are currently enrolled during June or December, the cumulative GPA to date will be used to determine academic recognition at the ceremony; whereas, the final GPA based on all academic work and the appropriate honors will be printed on the transcript and the diploma.